-In economics, the role of parental background appears in the returns to education literature for two primary reasons.
-Firstly, estimates derived from the classical Mincerian wage estimation (Mincer 1974) show that education and labour market experience do a relatively poor job in explaining the variance of wages - they account only for about 25-35% of the total variance (Card 1998).
+Firstly, a systematic finding of the relating works is that these observed factors do a relatively poor job in explaining the variance of earnings - generally account only for about 25-35% of the total variance (Card 1998).
 A great proportion of wage-variation between individuals with similar education and other measurable factors (typically age, gender, on the job training) remains unexplained (Rosen 1977).
 Such observations then called attention to the possible role of parental background in contributing to wage-differences between the similarly educated.

 Secondly, it has been shown that when important determinants of wages are excluded from wage-equations, parameters for schooling are likely to be biased.
 Depending on the nature of the interrelationship between unobserved variables and schooling, omitted variables might lead to either under- or overestimation of these measures. (see Card 1998 for a comprehensive discussion, and Galasi 2003 for a Hungarian application).
 Among the (often) unobserved variables school quality, as well as ability are considered to be of major importance - both heavily interrelated with parental background.
-Consequently, family background measures are often applied and interpreted as proxies for school quality (e.g. Grubb 1993), or ability (e.g. Leibowitz 1974).